dark logo watermark

 Transport

 You're mostly using the trusty transport of your own two feet in Nepal.
 There aren't too many roads in the Himalayas!
 You'll be using local trade routes and come across many local people selling their wares along the way, delivering goods by foot to businesses further up the mountains and travelling to visit their families.
-To get to the trek starting point we travel by plane to Lukla for the 'EBC' Everest Base Camp and Khumbu treks, by plane to Pokhara and on to Jomsom for the Mustang trek, and by plane to Pokhara and then bus to the 'AST' Annapurna Sanctuary trek.
+To get to the trek starting point we travel by plane to Lukla for the 'EBC' Everest Base Camp and Everest Lodge to Lodge treks, by plane to Pokhara and bus to the 'AST' Annapurna Sanctuary trek.

 Guides